Global route / Trans-Pacific

 The North Pacific is notoriously overcast much of the year.
 The Aleutians and Japan approach are cloud-prone.
 Fuji is most reliably clear in winter (October–February).
 Don't plan your seat around ocean views on this one — it's the Fuji arrival that rewards patience.

-What is the best side of plane for Los Angeles to Tokyo?
+What is the best side for Los Angeles to Tokyo?